Prgogoi/Customer_Behavior_Analysis/README.md

 📌 Overview

-This project showcases a complete data analytics workflow—from loading and exploring raw data in Python to cleaning it, performing SQL analysis, creating an interactive Power BI dashboard, and delivering a final report and presentation.
+This project showcases a complete data analytics workflow, from loading and exploring raw data in Python to cleaning it, performing SQL analysis, creating an interactive Power BI dashboard, and delivering a final report and presentation.
 The goal is to uncover meaningful insights, support data-driven decisions, and demonstrate end-to-end analytical capability.

 📁 Dataset